Purdue University - West Lafayette Student Branch

 SECTION 3.
 Representatives from Technical Committees

-The leaders within each Cornerstones committee serve at the leisure of the elected Head.
+The representatives from the technical committees within each Cornerstones committee serve at the leisure of the elected Head.

 Each technical committee chair must appoint a minimum of one member from his or her technical committee to each Cornerstones committee to represent the interests of that technical committee.